PSY-30154 - Models of Cognition

 Theory evaluation

 This assessment (1,000 words) is designed to assess the depth of knowledge of module material from the student and to assess the student's capacity to evaluate the advantages and disadvantages of cognitive models.
-Students will be provided with two competing theories that explain the same human thinking process or behaviour and be required to assess the relative strengths and weaknesses of the theories.
+Students will choose a cognitive model that explains one human thinking process or behaviour and be required to assess the relative strengths and weaknesses of that theory.

 Research proposal

-This assessment (2,000 words) is designed to assess the capacity to produce falsifiable predictions based on an evaluation of the extant literature in the field of cognitive psychology.
-Students will be provided with a theory and be tasked with developing a prediction from that theory.
+This assessment (2,000 words) is designed to assess the capacity to produce falsifiable predictions based on an evaluation of the literature in the field of cognitive psychology.
+Students will choose a theory and be tasked with developing a prediction from that theory.
 They will also need to provide a quantitative experimental study design that would allow them to test the prediction of the theory.